 “I guess you are overreacting, dear.”
 “You might need help.”
 “You’re being insecure.”
-Do you often hear such phrases that make you introspect and get anxious?
-If yes, then you could be a victim of gaslighting phrases.
+Do you often hear such gaslighting phrases that make you introspect and get anxious?
+If yes, then you could be a victim of gaslighting.

 Gaslighting is psychological abuse that could make you feel irrational.
-It hides the reality from you and manipulates you such that you can go ‘crazy.’
+It is an excellent deception and intimidation technique that hides the reality from you and manipulates you such that you can go ‘crazy.’
 One often loses trust in their “gut instinct.”
-Abusive and narcissistic partners often use the strategy to trap their significant other in a confused zone and do what they want inside and outside the relationship.
-If you sense that your partner is gaslighting you, then knowing some common gaslighting phrases can help you.
+Abusive and narcissistic partners often use this exploitation strategy to take control of their partner and trap them in a confused zone and do what they want inside and outside the relationship.
+If you sense that your partner is a subjugator and is brainwashing you, then knowing some common gaslighting phrases can help you.
 Once you are certain of their behavior and feelings, you can take action accordingly.

 1. ‘You are too emotional.’

-One of the characteristics of a gaslighter is apathy.
+One of the characteristics of a gaslighter is apathyiXLack of interest or concern, indifference .
 Your responses to their conduct could be right, but they proclaim that you overreact.
 At times, you might wonder if you are really overthinking, which is how the gaslighter manipulates you.
 Your emotional response is likely normal while theirs isn’t considered emotion.

 2. ‘Stop misunderstanding me.’

 When you accuse your partner of something, they might turn the tables on you, saying you always misunderstand them.
-They use this strategy to divert your attention and emotionally manipulate that you are hurting them.
+They use this strategy to divert your attention and emotionally manipulate you into believing you are hurting them.